hujhax/austin-improv-wiki/Peter Rogers.md

 Peter was a core cast member in [[The 42-Hour Improv Marathon]] and [[The 44-Hour Improv Marathon]].

 ## Photography
-Peter has photographed nearly three hundred improv shows, though he is perhaps better known for videography, posting improv videos to vimeo almost weekly, and setting up [http://vimeo.com/channels/austinimprov The Austin Improv Vimeo Channel].
+Peter has photographed nearly three hundred improv shows, though he is perhaps better known for videography, posting improv videos to vimeo almost weekly, and setting up [The Austin Improv Vimeo Channel](http://vimeo.com/channels/austinimprov).

 ## Troupes
 * [[First Round Draft]] (2001-2002)